Mrs. Miniver: Critical response

-Reactions to propaganda elements
+Reactions of Nazi propaganda

 Joseph Goebbels, minister of Nazi propaganda, wrote:

+Presently (in the 21st century) the film is somewhat forgotten.
+However, it has been argued that this modest melodrama is the film that served humanity the most.
+Winston Churchill once said that this film had done more for the war effort than a flotilla of destroyers.

-The propaganda angle was cited—perhaps naively—by Variety in its 1942 review:
+In 1942 Variety wrote in its review:

 Box office

 Mrs. Miniver exceeded all expectations, grossing $5,358,000 in the US and Canada and $3,520,000 abroad.
 In the United Kingdom, it was named the top box office attraction of 1942.
 The initial theatrical release earned a profit of $4,831,000, making it MGM's most successful film to that time.